mesosphere/dcos-commons/docs/pages/operations-guide.md

 ### Interacting with your foldered service

 - Interact with your foldered service via the DC/OS CLI with this flag: `--name=/path/to/myservice`.
 - To interact with your foldered service over the web directly, use `http://<dcos-url>/service/path/to/myservice`.
-E.g., `http://<dcos-url>/service/testing/kafka/v1/endpoints`. <!-- check this -->
+E.g., `http://<dcos-url>/service/testing/kafka/v1/endpoints`.

 # Common operations